PEPAXD/bubbleKeyFrame/README.md

 # BubbleKeyframe
+BubbleKeyframe is a project that displays a dynamic bubble animation on a web page.
+These bubbles float in the background and create an attractive visual effect.

 ## Video Preview InteractiveButtons
 ![Video](./preview.gif)

-## Description

-BubbleKeyframe is a project that displays a dynamic bubble animation on a web page.
-These bubbles float in the background and create an attractive visual effect.

 ## How It Works